How is Fault Determined for Car Accident Claims

 Typically, the driver who strikes another vehicle from behind is considered liable for a rear-end accident.

-In Queensland, when you stop at a T-intersection, you lose priority to approaching traffic.
+In Queensland, when you stop at a T-intersection, you lose priority to oncoming traffic.

 As a result, the driver who does not have the right-of-way is typically at fault for an intersection crash, unless one of the following conditions applies:

-4. The other driver was under the influence or distracted
+- The other driver was under the influence or distracted.

-In general, the reversing car driver is at fault when they collide with another vehicle, especially if they hit the rear end of another car.
+Generally, the driver of the reversing car is at fault when they collide with another vehicle, especially if they hit the rear end of another car.

-• If both vehicles were moving at the same time, they can both be responsible for the accident.
+- If both vehicles were moving at the same time, they could both be responsible for the accident.

 If the first driver hits you from behind, they are typically considered at fault for the initial collision.
 However, if your vehicle then strikes another car, fault for the second collision may depend on whether you had enough time and space to stop safely or avoid the collision.